A Piriformis Syndrome (Compression of Sciatic Nerve by Piriformis Muscle)

 • If Piriformis syndrome is acutely painful or inflamed then applying ice may help reduce muscle spasm.

-• More chronic or longer-term conditions may respond better to heat therapy to relax the muscle however, heat should not be applied if an acute injury, inflammation or recent tear of the muscle is suspected.
-In this case, heat will only increase swelling, inflammation, and bleeding.
+heat should not be applied if an acute injury, inflammation or recent tear of the muscle is suspected.
+In this case, heat will

 • Applying heat before performing exercises, particularly stretching exercises may help increase the effectiveness of the exercises.